 Mass Ad Orientem/Deum

 In 2016, Cardinal Robert Sarah, who oversees worship and the sacraments at the Vatican, began to urge parishes throughout the world to celebrate Mass Ad orientem/Deum.
 At All Saints we have embraced this custom wholeheartedly.
-We celebrate Mass this way two out of every four weeks.

 Ad orientem is Latin and translates as “toward the Orient”, or facing the East.
 Mass ad orientem then, is when Mass is celebrated with ALL the people facing East (“All” meaning, everyone, priest and lay faithful, facing the same direction)…Read More